-Work has started on building a new Compasses Bridge that will enable part of the Wey & Arun Canal in Surrey to be fully opened to boats for the first time in more than 150 years.
+Work is now well advanced on creating the new Compasses Bridge that will enable part of the Wey & Arun Canal in Surrey to be fully opened to navigation again.

-Contractors are carrying out preparatory earthworks for the new crossing of the canal in Compasses Lane, Alfold, at one of the entrances to Dunsfold Aerodrome – as pictured.
+The new crossing of the canal is in Compasses Lane, Alfold, at one of the entrances to Dunsfold Aerodrome.

-Work on the bridge – which is expected to take about six months – is being done with the co-operation of aerodrome owners Dunsfold Park and local landowners.
-Newsletters giving regular updates on the work are being circulated to people living nearby.
+Work on the bridge – expected to take about six months – is being done with the co-operation of aerodrome owners Dunsfold Park and local landowners.
+Newsletters giving regular updates on the project are being circulated to people living nearby.

 Over next winter, Trust volunteers will prepare the site for the road into the aerodrome complex to be realigned.
 Contractors will return to do this in spring 2016, followed by the partial demolition of the causeway.

-It is hoped to reopen the canal between Tickner’s Heath and Fastbridge in 2016, in time for the 200th anniversary of the Wey & Arun Junction Canal being declared open at the Compasses site in September 1816.
+The Trust is aiming to reopen the canal between Tickner’s Heath and Fastbridge in 2016, in time for the 200th anniversary of the Wey & Arun Junction Canal being declared open at the Compasses site in September 1816.
 The regenerated Surrey section will bring more opportunities for Trust boat excursions and boating events.

 So far more than £433,317 – 62% – has been raised towards the £700,000 cost of the restoration project.
 The Trust is stepping up its fundraising efforts, to attract donations and find grants, to ensure the project can be completed in time for the 200th anniversary.